August is one of the warmest months in the UK – and many of us will be wanting to make the most of the sunnier weather before autumn rolls around.

-The good news is that there are plenty of fun events taking place across the country this month, and many simple ways to enjoy the great outdoors too.
-From performing arts and foodie festivals to hot air balloon fiestas, river carnivals, and scenic walks, we hope there’s something for everyone.
+The good news is that there are plenty of fun events taking place across the country this month, as well as many simple ways to enjoy the great outdoors.
+From performing arts and foodie festivals to hot air balloon fiestas, river carnivals, and scenic walks, hopefully there’s something for everyone.

 With that said, here are 10 things to do and places to visit in the UK this August.